emilygfagan/portfolio/README.md

 # Emily Fagan – Portfolio

-*This portfolio is updated regularly to reflect my current technical focus and ongoing learning.
-I am currently focused on Microsoft 365 administration and compliance -- preparing for the SC-401 and SC-300 certifications.*
+*This portfolio is updated regularly to reflect my current technical focus and ongoing learning.*

 **Welcome!**
 This portfolio reflects my progression in IT, systems administration, and technical support as I continue expanding my technical skill set.
 I am currently pursuing a Master’s in Management Information Systems with a concentration in Cybersecurity at the University of Alabama at Birmingham.